NET-A-PORTER/nap-components/README.md

 ## Testing

-Run `npm test` to test your components.
+Run `./test.sh` to test your components.
 This runs against Chrome, Firefox, Safari and IE using [Sauce Labs](https://saucelabs.com/home).
 If you need access to the Sauce Labs account the credentials are:

 Username: naptech